raisaaajose/astrocyte-detection/CONTRIBUTING.md

-# Contributing to Astrocyte Detection Pipeline
+# Contributing to this Repository

 Thanks for your interest in contributing!
-We welcome pull requests, bug reports, and suggestions.
+Pull requests, bug reports, and suggestions are all welcome!

 ## How to Contribute